Prosecution calls Barnett’s delay requests ‘unwarranted’ in Jan. 6 insurrection case - NewsBreak

 Prosecution calls Barnett’s delay requests ‘unwarranted’ in Jan.
 6 insurrection case

-Richard Barnett, 61, a supporter of US President Donald Trump, was captured in photographs holding a piece of mail as he sat inside the office of US Speaker of the House Nancy Pelosi after protestors breached the Capitol.

-Barnett has a trial date set for January 9, 2023, and the prosecution recently indicted him on an eighth charge for his participation in the riot.
-On December 22, the defense filed a motion asking for an extension in a pair of pretrial procedural matters: filing a proposed jury form and instructions and submitting a list of potential expert witnesses.Barnett ordered to provide exhibits in Jan.
-6 insurrection case
+Richard Barnett, 61, has a trial date set for January 9, 2023, and the prosecution recently indicted him on an eighth charge for his participation in the riot.
+On December 22, the defense filed a motion asking for an extension in a pair of pretrial procedural matters: filing a proposed jury form and instructions and submitting a list of potential expert witnesses.Barnett’s January 6 trial delayed again

 That filing referred to the additional eighth indictment against Barnett as an “eleventh-hour surprise” and stated that the additional time is necessary to prepare for trial.
 The government submitted an 11-page response brief to the court on December 27.